stacks-network/docs/src/pages/naming-services/comparison.md

 _only_ thing they have in common---BNS has fundamentally different semantics than DNS:

-- **Zone files**: Blockstack stores a DNS zone file for each name.
+- **Zone files**: Stacks' BNS stores a DNS zone file for each name.
 However, the semantics of a BNS zone file are nothing like the semantics of a DNS zone file---the only thing they have in common is their format.
-  A "standard" Blockstack zone files only have `URI` and `TXT` resource records that point to the user's application data.
-Moreover, a Blockstack ID has a _history_ of zone files, and historic zone files can alter the way in which a Blockstack ID gets resolved (DNS has no such concept).
-It is conceivable that an advanced user could add `A` and `AAAA` records to their Blockstack ID's zone file, but these are not honored by any Blockstack software at this time.
+  A "standard" Stacks zone files only have `URI` and `TXT` resource records that point to the user's application data.
+Moreover, a Stacks ID has a _history_ of zone files, and historic zone files can alter the way in which a Stacks ID gets resolved (DNS has no such concept).
+It is conceivable that an advanced user could add `A` and `AAAA` records to their Stacks ID's zone file, but these are not honored by any Stacks software at this time.

-- **Subdomains**: Blockstack has the concept of a subdomain, but it is semantically very different from a DNS subdomain.
-In Blockstack, a subdomain is a Blockstack ID whose state and transaction history are anchored to the blockchain, but stored within an on-chain Blockstack ID's zone file history.
+- **Subdomains**: Stacks BNS has the concept of a subdomain, but it is semantically very different from a DNS subdomain.
+A Stacks BNS subdomain is a Stacks ID whose state and transaction history are anchored to the blockchain, but stored within an on-chain Stacks ID's zone file history.
   Unlike DNS subdomains, a BNS subdomain has its own owner and is a first-class BNS name---all subdomains are resolvable, and only the subdomain's owner can update the subdomain's records.
 The only thing BNS subdomains and DNS subdomains have in common is the name format (e.g. `foo.bar.baz` is a subdomain of `bar.baz` in both DNS and BNS).

-More details can be found in the [Blockstack vs DNS](/core/naming/comparison) document.
-A feature comparison can be found at the end of the [Blockstack Naming Service](/core/naming/introduction) document.
+More details can be found in the [Stacks BNS vs DNS](/core/naming/comparison) document.
+A feature comparison can be found at the end of the [Blockchain Naming Service](/core/naming/introduction) document.

-## Blockstack vs Namecoin
+## Stacks BNS vs Namecoin

 Namecoin also implements a decentralized naming service on top of a blockchain, just like BNS.
-In fact, early versions of Blockstack were built on Namecoin.
+In fact, early versions of BNS were built on Namecoin.
 However, [it was discovered](https://www.usenix.org/node/196209) that Namecoin's merged mining with Bitcoin regularly placed it under the _de facto_ control of a single miner.
-This prompted a re-architecting of the system to be _portable_ across blockchains, so that if Blockstack's underlying blockchain (currently Bitcoin) ever became insecure, the system could migrate to a more secure blockchain.
+This prompted a re-architecting of the system to be _portable_ across blockchains, so that if the underlying blockchain (currently Bitcoin) ever became insecure, the system could migrate to a more secure blockchain.

-A feature comparison can be found at the end of the [Blockstack Naming Service](/core/naming/introduction) document.
+A feature comparison can be found at the end of the [Blockchain Naming Service](/core/naming/introduction) document.

-## Blockstack vs ENS
+## Stacks BNS vs ENS

 ENS also implements a decentralized naming system on top of a blockchain, but as a smart contract on Ethereum.
 Like BNS, ENS is geared towards resolving names